younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 This last pitch is something I wrote, so I obviously think it's great and hope it becomes a thing.

 Polling Confirmations is the first part of extending the confirmation api to support other kinds of event monitoring.
 Currently, you can only use the confirmation api to monitor changes exposed using a callback api.
-Polling confirmations allow you to monitor changes by polling a method or closure.
+Polling confirmations allow you to monitor changes by repeatedly running a method or closure.
 Which is pretty basic, but immensely powerful.
 If you've ever used [Nimble](https://github.com/quick/Nimble)'s [Polling Expectations API](https://quick.github.io/Nimble/documentation/nimble/pollingexpectations), you're familiar with how powerful this is.

 ```swift
 @Test func `Raising Dolphins takes a while`() {